 Soak the grain

 The first step is to soak the grain.
-Most of the time, we use organic rye (available on our shop).
+Most of the time, we use organic rye (we purchase from https://grainworks.com/).
 Rinse the grain at least a couple of times, until the water is clear.
-We soak the grain for ~4 hours.
+We soak the grain for ~6 hours.
 We know there is lots of conflicting information on soaking grain but this is the best method that works for us.
 We have very low contamination rates.

 Drain the grain